 The Framework defines a Customer as an "individual or entity (such as an institution) that orders or requests synthetic nucleic acids from a Provider, or that purchases nucleic acid synthesis equipment from a Manufacturer."
-More details about who qualifies as a Customer may become more clear on or after October 26, 2024, when federal funding agencies implement the funding requirements outlined by the AI EO.
+More details about who qualifies as a Customer may become more clear on or after April 26, 2025, when federal funding agencies implement the funding requirement.